nand-nor/shardbearer/README.md

 # Shardbearer: Sharded Storage Service

+:warning:!:warning:! :construction: THIS IS A WIP! :construction: !:warning:!:warning:

 A for-fun-and-learning project where I attempt to build a distributed sharded storage service using the `raft` consensus algorithm.
 For the problem specification I am using this [distributed systems course final lab](https://pdos.csail.mit.edu/6.824/labs/lab-shard.html) framework.
 (Note: Im not enrolled in the course, I